 Natural treatments to offer the best treatment solution for the skin infections and 100% natural herbal soaps prepared by using herbal plant extract beneficial for the skin.
 The medicinal plants selected in these soaps have medicinal properties and healing activity that offer skin nourishment, and moisturizing properties.
 These type of herbal soaps also contain coconut oil possesses beneficial effects to the goodness of skin and overall skin health.
 Herbal soaps are also effective in curing different dermal diseases.
 Glycerin along with coconut oil generally not used in commercial soaps.
 (2) Glycerin helps to retain the moisture in the skin and act as emollient thereby making these soaps dry.
 Soap helps to remove dirt, slag from skin to keep skin clean and brilliant glow.
 The main excipients used in material soap are oil and fats.
 The quality and category of soap is depend on type of the raw components used in soap preparation.
 (3)

-Soap is any water soluble salt of fatty acid, which contain eight or more than eight carbon atom.
+Soap is any water-soluble salt of fatty acid, which contain eight or more than eight carbon atom.
 The common metal used in soap are sodium and potassium, for water soluble soap that are used in laundry for cleaning purposes.
 Herbal soap preparation is an herbal formulation contains ant-bacterial and anti-fungal agent which mainly uses of leaves extract of selected plant.
 (4)

 Medicinal plants are natural product found useful in the treatment of all diseases and skin problem due their therapeutic value, cheap, and easy availability.
 The properties of soap include softens the skin, produces lather, protection against dermal disorder, treatment of skin infection.
 In comparison to synthetic, herbal treatment has benefits of being cheap and easily available and having minimum side effects.
 (5)